Q1: Your recent report on Real Estate Credit Investments sits behind a disclaimer. What can you tell us about that?

 A1: It is just the standard disclaimer that many investment companies have.
 In essence, for regulatory reasons, there are some countries (like the US) where the report should not be read.
 It is not a simple asset class, and the report should only be looked at by professional/qualified investors.

-Q2: Your recent report reviewed RECI’s sensitivity to rising rates.
+Q2: Your recent report was called New faces, same resilience.
 What can you tell us about it?